What is IBS?

 There are many health experts who believe that it may be due to a faulty connection between the brain and the intestinal tract (the gut-brain axis).

-Additionally, symptoms can be precipitated by:
+IBS symptoms can be brought on by:

 - an intestinal infection (post-infectious IBS)